-The neuropsychology fellow salary is set by NIH Postdoctoral Fellows stipend levels, currently \$54,840 for first-year fellows during the 2023-24 training year, with annual increases according to NIH guidelines.
-Among other things, fellows also receive subsidized health (medical, dental, and vision) benefits.
+The neuropsychology fellow salary is set by NIH Postdoctoral Fellows stipend levels, currently \$61,008 for first-year fellows during the 2023-24 training year, with annual increases according to NIH guidelines.
+Among other things, fellows also are eligible for subsidized health (medical, dental, and vision) benefits.
 The fellow has a private office, a phone with voicemail, a computer, and a video camera.
 The fellow has access to departmental printers and copiers shared by other employees.
 On clinic days the fellow has access to shared training spaces such as the testing rooms and the clinic workstations.
+Fellows have laboratory coats and business cards, and they receive extensive orientation to the medical center system, policies, and training in use of the electronic health record (EPIC) during the onboarding process.
+Fellows have access to the world-class University of Chicago library system and opportunities for statistical consultation through the library system.